 Please contact your own CFI's (Chief Flight Instructors) listed on the two sites mentioned below, it is usually always best to get training from an instructor in your Area as it will save you time as they should know the local weather patterns.
 For information on Foot and Wheeled launch training you can visit the SAFA web site or for Wheel Launch training visit the RAA web site.

-Contact-us for equipment information on (02) 9555 2131, remember we do NOT train pilots, we sell equipment, that is our business!
+Contact-us for equipment information on Mobile: 0407 10 30 57, remember we do NOT train pilots, we sell equipment, that is our business!